Incoming rockets from Syria landed in the Israeli-occupied Golan Heights earlier this week.

 That flag, might be the flag of Israel’s enemy, Yelin said.
 But it’s also “a sign of stability.”

-Yelin explained that his real worry is about the UN peacekeeping force pulling out, Islamic extremist groups taking over the area along the old ceasefire line, and a failed state situation taking root right next door in Syria.
+Yelin explained his real worry is about the UN peacekeeping force pulling out, Islamic extremist groups taking over the area along the old ceasefire line, and a failed state situation taking root right next door in Syria.